egorelik93/PLBlog/NewLang.md

 the lifetime of `sink` then becomes constrained to the `v` borrowed in the `defer`, the latter then remaining borrowed until `sink` is consumed.

 A DStream has some use in representing a list abstract while only using only a smaller buffer, but we can more or less achieve the same effect with a more traditional Stream/Iter interface by replacing `Defer` with `FnOnce`.
+A caveat with how we presented this is that if `T` is static, then the `Defer` has no effect, and this is really no different from a list.
+Depending on what semantics one wants, this idea can be combined others to achieve more useful semantics.

 The interesting part of DStream specifically is that it looks like an Event Stream, running a continuation as soon as a value is available.
 This is not enought to "implement" an Event Stream; the "events" here are just function calls with a statically-ordered control flow, not a true dynamic event system.
 However, an Event Stream could be presented as a `DStream` interface by telling the underlying event handler to "feed" a `DSink`.
 Still, DStream is a blocking interface; for real-world applications, one may want to combine these ideas with some sort of non-blocking mechanism.
 That is outside the scope of the current topic, however.